surinder2000/Prometheus-and-Grafana-on-Kubernetes/README.md

     kubectl create -f grafana-deployment.yaml

  Here, prom-deployment.yaml is the deployment file of Prometheus and grafana-deployment.yaml is the deployment file of Grafana

+ To access the console of Prometheus and Grafana, use **minikubeIP:nodePort** in the browser

  ### Thank you